 Restroom time is scheduled for a class during their allotted recess times and at other class specific times during the day.
 Use outside of the schedule will be on a limited, case-by-case basis.
-If a student must use the restroom outside the allotted time, they shall go to the restroom, wait on the designated marks (6 feet apart) until the restroom is available, and then return directly to class, maintaining social distance and wearing a face mask at all times.
+If a student must use the restroom outside the allotted time, they shall go to the restroom, and wait (6 feet apart) until the restroom is available, and then return directly to class, maintaining social distance and wearing a face mask at all times.